Diffusion of intruders in a granular gas thermostatted by a bath of elastic hard spheres: Summary and concluding remarks

-We compared the results for the granular gas with DSMC, as well as those for the intruder, and the agreement is remarkable.
-This justifies the use of the Maxwellian distributions \eqref{3.5} and \eqref{3.17} to achieve accurate estimates of the cooling rates $\zeta_0$ and $\zeta_{0g}$.
-We also observe the convergence of the results in the Brownian limit ($m/m_g \to \infty$ and $m_0/m_g \to \infty$) with those obtained \vicente{in previous works \cite[]{GGG19a,GG23}} by using the Fokker--Planck approach.
+We compared the theoretical results derived in the HSS for $\chi_0$ and $c_0$ with DSMC data, and the agreement is remarkable.
+This justifies the use of the Maxwellian distribution \eqref{3.17} to achieve accurate estimates of the cooling rates $\zeta_0$ and $\zeta_{0g}$.
+We also observe the convergence of the results in the Brownian limit ($m/m_g \to \infty$ and $m_0/m_g \to \infty$) with those obtained in previous works \cite[]{GGG19a,GG23} by using the Fokker--Planck approach.

 Once the homogeneous state is characterized, the corresponding set of kinetic equations for the mixture were addressed using the Chapman--Enskog method \cite[]{CC70}, up to the first order in spatial gradients.
 From this solution, the four diffusion transport coefficients are derived by considering the leading terms in a Sonine polynomial expansion of the first-order distribution function.
-The expressions obtained agree with previous results derived in the Brownian limit from the Fokker--Planck operator \cite[]{GG22a}.
+In dimensionless form, these diffusion coefficients are given in terms of eight dimensionless parameters: the diameter ratios $\sigma/\sigma_g$ and $\sigma_0/\sigma_g$, the mass ratios $m/m_g$ and $m_0/m_g$, the coefficients of restitution $\al$ and $\al_0$, the (reduced) bath temperature $T_g^*$, and the volume fraction $\phi$ (which is considered to be quite small since we are considering a very dilute granular gas).
+Compared to previous attempts to obtain tracer diffusion coefficients in granular suspensions (see, for example, \cite[]{GG23}) by starting from a coarse-grained approach, our results provide a more general description of the dependence of diffusion on mass ($m/m_g$ and $m_0/m_g$) and diameter ($\sigma/\sigma_g$ and $\sigma_0/\sigma_g$) ratios.
+As expected, the expressions for the tracer diffusion coefficients agree with previous results derived in the Brownian limit from the Fokker–Planck operator \cite[]{GG23}.
+Thus, with respect to previous attempts for obtaining tracer diffusion coefficients in granular suspensions \cite[]{GG23} by starting from a coarse-grained approach, our results provide a more general description about the dependence of the diffusion on the mass ($m/m_g$ and $m_0/m_g$) and diameter ($\sigma/\sigma_g$ and $\sigma_0/\sigma_g$) ratios.
+In particular, as expected, the expressions for the tracer diffusion coefficients agree with previous results derived in the Brownian limit from the Fokker--Planck operator \cite[]{GG23}.
+In this context, the present results encompass the previous ones as a special case, thus covering interesting physical situations that had not previously been analysed from a theoretical perspective.

 In general, the diffusion coefficients exhibit significant deviations from their elastic counterparts, particularly under strong inelasticity.
 A key result is that convergence to the predictions of the effective model is achieved only at large mass ratios $m_0/m_g \approx 1000$, which contrasts with the convergence observed in a monocomponent granular suspension where agreement was found at $m/m_g= 50$ \cite[]{GG22a}.
 This emphasizes the ability of the model to capture more realistic scenarios beyond the scope of Fokker--Planck-based models.